coderbyheart/blog/_posts/2016-12-27-turn-your-ship-around.md

 applicable, that no trainer is need, and there are companies that just by following the book, have saved hundreds of million $.

-It not only tackles the common decision fatique in organizations where it's more important to not make an error then to make a bold move but makes you discover invisible red-tape, which alone are potentially limiting your ability to innovate and create compelling products.
+It not only tackles the common decision fatigue in organizations where it's more important to not make an error then to make a bold move but makes you discover invisible red-tape, which alone are potentially limiting your ability to innovate and create compelling products.